mobizt/FirebaseClient/README.md

 This library is the new Firebase Client library that supports both sync and async usages.

+> [!NOTE]
-This library is [Firebase-ESP-Client](https://github.com/mobizt/Firebase-ESP-Client) library replacement.
+> This library is [Firebase-ESP-Client](https://github.com/mobizt/Firebase-ESP-Client) library replacement that is now outdated.

+This new library uses less program space with better performance and reliability.

 ## Contents